EDUCBA

 • The visibility of the toolbar can be set above or below the ribbon.

-• Just through a right-click, you will get the option to add most of the command to the Toolbar in Excel.
+• Just through a right-click, you will get the option to add most of the commands to the Toolbar in Excel.

 Recommended Articles

-This has been a guide to Toolbar in excel.
-Here we have discussed How to Use and Customize the Toolbar in Excel, along with practical examples.
+This has been a guide to Toolbar in Excel.
+Here we have discussed How to Use and Customize the Toolbar in Excel and practical examples.
 You can also go through our other suggested articles –

 1. Excel Shortcut For Merge Cells